dustinpfister/blog_posts/_posts/canvas-separation-of-concerns-model-and-view.md

 categories: canvas
 date: 2017-08-29 10:23:00
 id: 33
-updated: 2019-11-15 07:49:55
+updated: 2020-07-04 07:45:34
-version: 1.10
+version: 1.11
 ---

-In my first [getting started post](/2017/05/17/canvas-getting-started/) on HTML 5 canvas I made a simple example on how to quickly throw together a canvas project in a way in which I usually do so with simple projects.
-So if a project is something stupid simple things like [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) does not strike me as something that is that important.
+In my first [getting started post](/2017/05/17/canvas-getting-started/) on HTML 5 canvas I made a simple example on how to quickly throw together a canvas project in a way in which I usually do so when first starting out with a canvas project.
+However the way I wne t about things there is not always what I would do if things start to get a little complex.
+As a project grows in size it becomes more important to separate code that has to do with creating and updating a module from code that renders that module to the canvas.

+So in other words if a project is something stupid simple things like [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) does not strike me as something that is that important.
 However if I do start to put together something that is a little advanced, it does become more important to separate what is often called state, or a model from what is often called a view.
 Doing so is a good way of avoiding writing the dreaded spaghetti code as a project advances.

 So to help keep things more organized, javaScript code that has to do with the state of something is keep septate from code that renders that state.
 That is there is a canvas model that holds the current state, and then a canvas view that renders that state.
 There is then also something that changes the state that can be thought of as a controller resulting in what is often called [MVC or Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+So in this post I will be going over some quick javaScript and canvas code examples that can be thought of as a way of keeping things broken down like this.

 <!-- more -->